Administrate/tech-radar/_platforms/codepipeline.md

 AWS CodePipeline is a code workflow management system to coordinate steps in a CI/CD workflow.

+# History
+## Nov 2022
+Phasing out in favour of Github Actions

 # Resources
 - [AWS CodePipeline](https://aws.amazon.com/codepipeline/)